Middle Kids

 Middle Kids are an Australian alternative indie rock band from Sydney.
-The group consists of lead vocalist and guitarist Hannah Joy, bass guitarist Tim Fitz, and drummer Harry Day.
+The group consists of lead vocalist and guitarist Hannah Joy (real name Hannah Joy Cameron), multi-instrumentalist Tim Fitz (real name Timothy Fitzmaurice) and drummer Harry Day.
 Since forming in 2016, the band has released their eponymous debut EP (2017), the album Lost Friends (2018), the New Songs for Old Problems EP (2019), and their second studio album, Today We're the Greatest (2021).
 In February 2024, they released their third album, Faith Crisis Pt 1.

 Career

 2016–2017: Formation and debut EP

 Middle Kids originally formed after Fitz offered to produce some songs for Joy's solo project after attending a show she played.
 Prior to Middle Kids, Fitz was also a solo artist; he released five EPs between 2011 and 2014 under his own name.
 They enlisted local jazz drummer Harry Day (who went to school with Joy) for a recording session, in which they recorded their debut single, "Edge of Town".

 The song's radio premiere on Triple J in May 2016 was followed by a feature in Rolling Stone.
 Shortly after the video clip's premiere on Stereogum, the song was added to Elton John's Beats 1 show.
 The trio won FBi Radio's Northern Lights competition (which sent them to perform in Reykjavík, Iceland at the Iceland Airwaves music festival).

 The band recorded and released their debut self-titled EP in February 2017.
 They also toured with Paul Kelly and Steve Earle in November of that year.